josephC45/Typeahead_Application/README.md

 ### Typeahead Service:
 Built with Spring Boot and integrates a Trie data structure.
 Exposes a WebSocket endpoint to provide real-time suggestions.
-Uses Kafka to send typed prefixes to the processing service.
+Uses Kafka to send typed prefixes to the Spark Streaming Service.

 ### Kafka:
 Acts as a messaging queue between the Typeahead Service and Spark Streaming Service.